Green Smoothie Gourmet

 Step 1: Prep to make the bars.
 Line a loaf pan with parchment paper so it hangs off the sides and will allow you to grab each side and pull up when the bars are solid.
 Prepare any ingredients you will use.
 For instance, chop nuts or dried fruits or make date paste.

-For my cherry quinoa bar: Rinse uncooked quinoa, and heat it in a dry frying pan.
+For my cherry vanilla protein bar: Rinse uncooked quinoa, and heat it in a dry frying pan or pop it according to my puffed quinoa how-to.

 Step 2: Mix up all your ingredients in a bowl.

-For my cherry quinoa bar: To a bowl, add the quinoa, dried cherries, maple syrup, almonds, pumpkin seeds, sesame seeds, and salt and mixed until combined.
+For my cherry vanilla protein bar: To a bowl, add the quinoa, dried cherries, maple syrup, almonds, pumpkin seeds, sesame seeds, and salt and mixed until combined.

 Step 3: Press the mixture into the loaf pan.
 Press flat level with a flat-bottomed glass.